HYPERCYCLEDEV/HYPERCYCLEDEV/README.md

 - 👋 Hi, I’m @HYPERCYCLEDEV
-- 👀 I’m interested increating a new way to work with crypto and create sustainability.
+- 👀 I’m interested in creating a new way to work with crypto and create sustainability.
-- 🌱 I’m currently learningsocial networks for marketing
+- 🌱 I’m currently learning social networks for marketing
 - 💞️ I’m looking to collaborate on our project and any creative thought that pops in my head.
 - 📫 How to reach me on tellegram github or our website https://t.me/+c_zm_mRPFFMxMWIx